MyreMylar/pygame_gui/docs/source/events.rst

 GUI events
 ===========

-Some of the UI Elements produce pygame events when they are interacted with.
+Some of the UI Elements produce a :py:class:`pygame.event.Event` when they are interacted with.
 These events all follow a common structure that looks something like this:

  - **'type'** : pygame.USEREVENT